woodsiz/growing-pains/content/pages/index.md

       Hiring for growth is incredibly exciting but often the long-term strategy and best practices are overlooked.
-We cut through the noise of the TA landscape and work with you to meet your hiring goals, fast.
+We cut through the noise of the TA landscape and work with you to meet your hiring goals.

-      With 8 years experience in hiring for start-up, scale-ups and everything in between, I am focused on results.
-Struggling to attract the right talent?
-Let's do this (quickly).
+      Independent recruiter with 8 years experience in hiring for start-up, scale-ups and everything in between I am focused on results.

+      Success stories include PolyAi, Chainalysis, Yoobic and most recently Wise.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''